-We use a variety of IT systems and processes in order to optimally support our globalization.
+We use a variety of IT systems and processes to optimally support our globalization.
 Trends in information technology offer various opportunities but also harbor risks.

 Risks due to cybercrime and the failure of business-critical applications

-Increasing international networking and the related possibility of IT system abuse are resulting in cybercrime risks for our company, such as the failure of central IT systems, the disclosure or loss of the data integrity of confidential data from research and business activities, the manipulation of IT systems in process control, or an increased burden or adverse impact on IT systems as a result of virus attacks.
+Increasing international networking and the related possibility of IT system abuse are resulting in cybercrime risks for our company, such as the failure of central IT systems, the loss of the data integrity or the disclosure of confidential data from research and business activities, the manipulation of IT systems in process control, or an increased burden or adverse impact on IT systems as a result of virus attacks.

 Likewise, complications with the changeover of IT systems could negatively impact the earnings situation.
 Close monitoring of critical IT projects serves to mitigate this risk.

-Despite the mitigating measures taken and functional continuity plans, the effects of cybercrime or the failure of business-critical IT applications and their influence on the net assets, financial position, and results of operations are considered high risks owing to likely and potentially critical negative impacts.
+Despite the mitigation measures applied and functional continuity plans, the effects of cybercrime or the failure of business-critical IT applications and their influence on the net assets, financial position, and results of operations are considered to be possible and with potentially significant impact.